Lightstreamer/Lightstreamer-kafka-connector/README.md

 <param name="encryption.truststore.type">PKCS12</param>
 ```

-###### encryption.hostname.verification (Optional)
+##### encryption.hostname.verification

+_Optional_.
 The parameter specifies whether hostname verification is enabled or not.
 Can be one of the following:

 - `true`
 - `false`